chenjosephine/wander-db/README.md

 ### PIPELINES

 - Any pull request will trigger testing of the db in the pipeline
-- When pull requests are closed, the db is published to docker
+- When pull requests are closed, the db is published to dockerhub